AdityaK0/Thought-Exchanger-Tweet/README.md

 - Secure user authentication (Login, Logout, Register, Forgot Password)
 - Create, edit, and delete tweets
 - Like and unlike tweets
-- Notifications when someone comment and like on your tweet
+- Notifications when someone comment or like on your tweet
+- Notification when someone follows you
 - Comment on tweets
 - Save and unsave tweets
 - Follow and unfollow users